Is Tithing Required for Christians?

 Contrast that with the Pharisees in Luke chapter 11 verse 42.
 There Jesus said to them, "But woe to you Pharisees, because you give the tenth of the mint and of the rue and of every other garden herb, but you disregard the justice and the love of God!
 These things you were under obligation to do, but not to disregard those other things."
 So with them, it was all about facts and figures.
 They thought that by following a prescribed, technical course of action, they could earn God's favor, despite their immoral actions and inhumane treatment of others.

-But what kind giving does really God love?
+But what kind of giving does God really love?
 Notice the previous verse, verse 41.
 There Jesus mentions "gifts of mercy".
 Now mercy is a feeling, not a requirement, not a percentage.
 That's the kind of giving that makes everybody happy: the giver, the receiver and God.

 So how can we give?
 The Bible describes a situation in the early congregation when relief funds were needed, and so a collection was taken up.
 Today we also have opportunities like that, but we don't always have to wait for others to organize such efforts.
 We can take the initiative to help our brothers and sisters in need not only financially, but also physically and emotionally.
 And like Jesus said we don't blow a trumpet ahead of ourselves or advertise what we're doing.